Skip to main content

 "I plan to advocate for the little guy," she said.
 "Hopefully, no one will have to go through the obstacles that I've gone through, and if there's anything I can do to help, I am glad to do so."

-In today’s competitive hiring climate, it pays to advance from an associate to a bachelor’s.* According to BLS, bachelor’s degree holders earned about 41% more in 2023 than workers with an associate degree.*
+In today’s competitive hiring climate, it can pay to advance from an associate to a bachelor’s.* According to BLS, bachelor’s degree holders earned about 41% more in 2023 than workers with an associate degree.*

 Bachelor’s degrees like a Bachelor of Science (BS) and Bachelor of Arts (BA) offer more opportunities to focus your learning on a specialized area of study.
 With a business administration bachelor’s degree, for example, you can concentrate your studies on anything from finance, accounting and healthcare management to marketing, entrepreneurship and public administration.

-Earning a bachelor’s degree opens the door to advancing your education with a graduate-level degree — an increasingly common step for workers looking to further their careers.
+Earning a bachelor’s degree also opens the door to advancing your education with a graduate-level degree.

 Read more: Is a Bachelor's Degree Worth It?